joaopedroholandaamorim/joaopedroholandaamorim/README.md

-## Hi there 👋
+# Hi there 👋
-# My name is João Pedro Holanda Amorim
+ My name is João Pedro Holanda Amorim
+ ## Technologies
 <!--
 **joaopedroholandaamorim/joaopedroholandaamorim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.